Process guide: how we plan, scope, and deliver campaign photography

 • Review and approval points

-Why this matters: strong pre-production reduces rework and keeps the shoot focused
+Strong pre-production reduces rework and keeps the shoot focused

 5. Production

-Shoot day is for execution, not open-ended decision-making.
+Shoot day is for execution.

 • Lighting and composition